slashsbluesball/happeo-user-provisioning/README.md

 # happeo-user-provisioning

 ## About
-This repository contains a Proof of Concept application for Happeo user provisiong feature
+This repository contains demo application for Happeo user provisiong feature

 When a new user is created in the external identity system, it POSTs user data into the users endpoint of configured targets (similar to a webhook).
 The external identity